Tips for setting up your electronic signature for the FDA

 If you are operating a 21 CFR part 11 compliance laboratory and want to use electronic signatures, there are certain protocals you must follow to declare that signatures used on records are legally binding equivilents to handwritten signatures.

-We have developed our Version Control software to support labs in their efforts to be compliant with FDA’s 21 CFR part 11 regulations.
+We have developed our GxP Module software to support labs in their efforts to be compliant with FDA’s 21 CFR part 11 regulations.

 Please note, before reading the below information we do not represent any government agency and nothing in the in this guide should be taken as fact.
 The information we provide are true to the publishing date.
 You should check FDA guidelines and regulations for implementing your own electronic signatures.